Flower Power gives hope to

 Leukaemia treatment typically involves a series of anti-cancer drugs that aim to kill off the cancer cells.
 Oncologists knew that when a child with leukaemia relapsed, this was due to cancer cells that had either spread, or become resistant to treatment.
 Once relapse occurred, their chance of survival was significantly lower.

-Professor Norris realised that clinicians desperately needed a test that was sensitive enough to detect even the tiniest amount of leukaemia cells in a patient and rapid enough to provide immediate feedback on treatment effectiveness.
+Professor Norris recognised that clinicians desperately needed a test that was sensitive enough to detect even the tiniest amount of leukaemia cells in a patient and rapid enough to provide immediate feedback on treatment effectiveness.

 With seed funding from Cancer Council, Professor Norris went on to develop the “Minimal Residual Disease” test.
 Unlike existing clinical tests at that time, this test could detect the tiniest number of leukaemia cells – picking up 1 cancer cell among 1 million healthy cells.